La Salle University: University ministry and service

 La Salle's religiously-affiliated University Ministry and Service (UMAS) program offers student ministry and community service opportunities for students.
 Regardless of religious affiliation, La Salle students can participate in more than a dozen weekly service and volunteer projects in Philadelphia including working at food banks, homeless shelters, the Special Olympics, and more.
 La Salle holds mass once a day, every week.
 Their Sunday liturgy has high student involvement through student ministers.

 Students can also participate in service trips, known as Lasallian Immersion and Volunteer Experiences (LIVE).
 Service trips occur domestically and internationally.
 Domestic service trips include going to Habitat for Humanity programs, working in Harlan, Kentucky in Appalachia, and even going to local locations like Camden, New Jersey.
 International service trip volunteers go to Kenya, the Dominican Republic, Haiti, Honduras, and more.
 Each student's trip is subsidized by the school and by their own fundraising initiatives.

-Orientation

-The first day of a student's time at La Salle occurred at a student orientation program called Day ONE, which stood for Orienting New Explorers.
-The day consisted of giving essential information to new students and their families, but its primary objective is to build relationships: relationships between the new students and other new students, between the new students and their upper division student hosts, between new students and administration and faculty, and between the students' families and the university.
-The Class of 2020 was the last incoming class to participate in Day ONE.
-Since August 2017 for their New Student Orientation program, La Salle hosts students for a full week before classes begin in a week titled, Explorientation, and have no formal day during the summer for orientation.